Numerical methods for backward stochastic differential equations: A survey: Computation of conditional expectations

+almost surely, by the strong law of large numbers.
+While the convergence holds by taking sufficiently large $K$ and $M$, its rate has been found to be quite complex.
+It is shown in \cite{Lin_regress1}, which extends \cite{backward_discrete_5}, that the squared error of the time discretization is of the order $\mathcal{O}(n^{-1})$, and roughly speaking, the numbers of basis functions and of the paths are to be chosen as $K \approx n^{d}$ and $M \approx n^{d+3}$ in order to control the global squared error to be $\mathcal{O}(n^{-1})$, upon a suitable choice of basis functions.
+We refer the reader to, for instance, \cite{10.1007/978-3-642-25746-9_8,backward_discrete_5, Lin_regress1,zhang_2017} for detailed analyses.

-In a similar spirit, a numerical scheme is developed in \citep{LSMDP_noMal} for solving the multi-step forward dynamic programming equation arising from the discretization of the FBSDE.
-The resulting sequence of conditional expectations is computed using empirical least-squares regressions in a similar manner to \citep{FBSDE_Discrete_Regress_Later}.
-Also, in \citep{backward_discrete_7}, we see another algorithm based on least-squares Monte Carlo (LSMC).
-Here, the algorithm is designed to allow large scale parallelization of the computations on many core processors.
-A novel method of stratification is used to minimize the exposure to the memory requirements due to the storage of simulations.
-Also, \citep{backward_discrete_5} proposes a numerical scheme based on iterative least-square regressions on function bases, where the involved coefficients are evaluated using Monte Carlo simulations.
+In a similar spirit, a numerical scheme is developed in \cite{LSMDP_noMal} for solving the multi-step forward dynamic programming equation arising from the discretization of the FBSDE.
+The resulting sequence of conditional expectations is computed using empirical least-squares regressions.
+Also, in \cite{backward_discrete_7}, we see another algorithm based on least-squares Monte Carlo (LSMC).
+Here, the algorithm is designed to allow large scale parallelization of the computations on highly multicore processors, such as GPUs by stratifying sample paths to minimize the exposure to the memory requirements due to the storage of simulations.
+Possible discontinuities at the interfaces due to piecewise polynomial bases \cite{backward_discrete_7} are avoided \cite{gobet_lopezsalas_vasquez_2020, proceedings2019021044} by instead employing smooth orthonormal basis functions.
+Also, \cite{10.1007/978-3-642-25746-9_8, backward_discrete_5} propose numerical schemes based on iterative least-square regressions on function bases, where the involved coefficients are evaluated using Monte Carlo simulations.
+We mention the so-called regression-later approach \cite{FBSDE_Discrete_Regress_Later}, which can be thought of as a variant of least-squares regression methods.